ubilab-escape/safe/README.md

 # Team Safe and Puzzles

-## Protocol to control leds and piezo via mqtt

 ## Motivation:
 The Players are told to steal the Prototype from the Lab.
 The Prototype will be locked in the safe.